 Normally, rental income is subject to a 20% personal income tax.
 However, if you rent out your property strictly for residential purposes, you can register at the landlord registry and start paying 5% personal income tax on your rental income.
 Deductions, in this case, won’t be allowed.

 ExpatHub can assist on any and all tax matters in Georgia, including helping you file property and rental taxes.
-Contact us for more information.
+Book a free consultation with a tax adviser.

 What About Real Estate Insurance?